daormar/debasher/doc/design_doc_webui.md

   name the same directory.
 - A fanout family pairs only with a process in `array` or `generator` mode, and never with another fanout family.

-Nothing forbids a cycle.
+- It closes no cycle, a self-loop included, made only of edges that do not come from a FIFO.

+The last rule follows the engine.
+A connection that does not come from a FIFO makes its target wait for its source to finish, while one from a FIFO makes no dependency at all, so that both ends run at the same time.
+The engine refuses a cycle of dependencies when it loads the program, and so accepts a cycle only when at least one of its edges comes from a FIFO.
+It does not refuse a self-loop that does not come from a FIFO, since it drops the dependency of a process on itself, but such a process would only read the file it writes, and the canvas refuses it with the rest.

 Every cycle has at least one edge whose target sits at or above its source on the canvas, a self-loop included, and the canvas routes such an edge around the processes instead of through them.
 For two processes that answer each other through FIFOs, it instead moves the handles of the answering pair to the other side, so that the edge stays short.

 ## Options handler modes